 Rave Party Massacre (aka DeadThirsty

 (2017) Sara Bess, Evan Taylor Williams, Melissa Kunnap.
-On the eve of an abandoned hospital’s demotion, evil walks its empty corridors to the pulsating echo of 150 beats per minute.
+On the eve of an abandoned hospital’s demolition, evil walks its empty corridors to the pulsating echo of 150 beats per minute.
 It’s 1992, an uncertain time of uprising, of violent revolution against the so-called New World Order.
 When Rachel, Branson, and others attend an illegal rave party held in the facility, they encounter the malevolent presence lurking within.
 Formats: DVD, VOD.
 (Breaking Glass Pictures).